ParallelEngineering/.github/.github/CONTRIBUTING.md

 ## Formating
 - `clang-format` is used for formating
+- When a PR is merged the maintainers will run it

 ## Comments
 - Multiline comments start with a `//` at the start of the line